Satish-Chilloji/adversarial_handwritten_signature_detection/README.md

 Project code has been placed at `https://github.com/Satish-Chilloji/adversarial_handwritten_signature_detection.git`

-`train.py` is used for training
+`train.py` is used for training the CycleGAN
-`test.py` is used for inference relevant data is present in folder `datasets` cyclegan is present in  `models` folder
+`test.py` is used for inference the CycleGAN relevant data for GAN is present in folder `datasets` CycleGan architecture is present in  `models` folder

 Run below code in Google Colab to generate adversary images and signature detection using Siamese Network: